-When it comes to planning a trip, consumers are likely to use a range of information to help make their buying decisions.
-But with the internet brings a sea of information, so accommodations are having to get creative with their content to stand out from the crowd.
+When planning a trip, consumers are likely to use an increasing range of information to help make their buying decisions But with the internet bringing a sea of information, accommodations have to get creative with their content to stand out from the crowd.

 An audible approach

 One way hotels can get their message across is audibly.
-The popularity of podcasts has grown ten-fold in recent years and according to Edison Research, 51% of Americans aged 12 and over have listened to a podcast.
+The popularity of podcasts has grown tenfold in recent years and according to Edison Research, 51% of Americans 12 and older have listened to a podcast.
 The research also revealed that 54% of consumers would be more likely to consider the brands they hear advertised on podcasts, which is good news for branded series.

 "We know that our guests are curious and always looking to enhance their sense of worldliness through learning more about other cultures and gaining new perspectives,” says Ginger Taggart, Vice President, Global Luxury Brands at IHG.
 “Our Stories of the InterContinental life campaign is built on this insight.
 Our podcasts take shared values of the brand and our guests, such as connection or empathy, and dives into unique stories in our global destinations that offer a different perspective.
 We knew from guest insights that our audience enjoys listening to podcasts, and decided to include it as a new medium to reach our guests beyond our video and social creative."

 But it's not just the big brands that are investing in audio content.
-Marrakech Riad, a portfolio of boutique hotels in the Old Town medina, launched its own podcast this summer - recorded on a roof terrace in Marrakech.
+Marrakech Riad, a portfolio of boutique hotels in the Old Town medina, launched its own podcast this summer – recorded on a roof terrace in Marrakech.
 “We’ve had huge success with our free guest app, the Marrakech Riad Travel Guide, and a podcast was the logical extension,” says Owner, Mike Wood.
-“Our main audience is first-time visitors to Marrakech which is why we started with episodes on 'what to pack' and 'what to expect in the first 24 hours'.
-But equally, we have a range of episodes relevant to seasoned travellers or those still considering Marrakech as a destination to visit.”
+“Our main audience is first-time visitors to Marrakech which is why we started with episodes on what to pack and what to expect in the first 24 hours.
+But equally, we have a range of episodes relevant to seasoned travelers or those still considering Marrakech as a destination to visit.”